Mariem-Ben-Salah/Mariem-Ben-Salah/README.md

 ## Hi there, I'm Mariem 👋
-Engineering student: First year master at CPE Lyon.
+Engineering student: First-year master's student at CPE Lyon.

 ⚡ Looking for one-year internship starting from july 2022.